diku-dk/staffeli/DESIGN.md

 cross-platform Python 3 code SHOULD be preferred over non-cross-platform code.
 For instance, when handling file system paths.

-**Exceptions to outcome 1:** When everyone involved is known to use a particular set of desktop platforms, and a part of Staffeli would be faster to write in a platform-specific way.

 **Outcome 2:** [YAML](http://yaml.org/) is a human-readable data serialization language.
 It is similar to JSON, but is deemed[1] slightly more readable.
 Staffeli generates local YAML dumps of Canvas course data that is not likely to